SecurityTokenStandard/EIP-Spec/Issue.md

 In order to provide a richer result than just true or false, a byte return code is returned.
 This allows us to give an reason for why the transfer failed, or at least which category of reason the failure was in.
 The ability to query documents and the expected success of a transfer is included in Security Token section.

 ## Partially-Fungible Token

+A Partially-Fungible Token allows for attaching metadata a sub-balance of a token holder.
+These sub-balances are called tranches and are indexed by a `bytes32 _tranche` key which can be associated with metadata on-chain or off-chain.

 ### Sending Tokens